 Having a role vs. playing a role

 An entity is sometimes said to play a role, as when a passenger plays the role of a pilot on a commercial plane in an emergency, or a pyramidal neuron plays the role occupied by a damaged stellar neuron in the brain; but neither the person nor the pyramidal neuron have those roles.
-BFO 2:0 specifies the has_role relation.
+BFO 2.0 only specifies the has_role relation.

-Disposition (Internally-Grounded Realizable entity)
+Disposition (internally-grounded realizable entity)

-a(disposition)[Elucidation: a is a disposition means:
+a(disposition)[Elucidation: b is a disposition means:

-a is a realizable entity & a’s bearer is some material entity & a is such that if it ceases to exist, then its bearer is physically changed, & a’s realization occurs when and because this bearer is in some special physical circumstances, & this realization occurs in virtue of the bearer’s physical make-up.
+b is a realizable entity & b’s bearer is some material entity & b is such that if it ceases to exist, then its bearer is physically changed, & b’s realization occurs when and because this bearer is in some special physical circumstances, & this realization occurs in virtue of the bearer’s physical make-up.
 [062-002]]

-as(disposition)[Examples: ANNOTATION SHOULD BE INVISIBLE

-an atom of element X has the disposition to decay to an atom of element Y\the cell wall is disposed to filter chemicals in endocitosis and exocitosis\certain people have a predisposition to colon cancer\children are innately disposed to categorize objects in certain ways.]
+as(disposition)[Examples: an atom of element X has the disposition to decay to an atom of element Y\, the cell wall is disposed to filter chemicals in endocitosis and exocitosis\, certain people have a predisposition to colon cancer\, children are innately disposed to categorize objects in certain ways.]

 There are no relational dispositions.
 Thus each disposition is the disposition of exactly one bearer.

 Unlike roles, dispositions are not optional.
 If an entity is a certain way, then it has a certain disposition, and if its physical makeup is changed then it may lose that disposition.
 A disposition can for this reason also be referred to as an internally-grounded realizable entity.
 That is, it is a realizable entity that is a reflection of the (in-built or acquired) physical make-up of the material entity in which it inheres.

-a(disposition)[Axiom: If a is a realizable entity then for all t at which a exists, a s-depends_on some material entity at t.
-[063-002]] make annotation invisible
+a(disposition)[Axiom: If b is a realizable entity then for all t at which b exists, b s-depends_on some material entity at t.
+[063-002]]

-Dispositions exist along a strength continuum.
+note(disposition)[Dispositions exist along a strength continuum.
 Weaker forms of disposition are realized in only a fraction of triggering cases.
 These forms occur in a significant number of cases of a similar type [89].

 Each disposition type is associated with one or more characteristic realization process types – types which are instantiated by those processes in which the respective disposition instance is realized.
 Dispositions may also be associated with characteristic trigger process types – instantiated by processes (for example, for the disposition we call ‘fragility’, the process of being dropped on a hard surface) in which they are realized.
 The term ‘causality’ is often applied to refer to such trigger-and-realization process pairs.
-BFO does not yet incorporate a theory of causality, though it is presumed that any such theory will take such process pairs – alongside our treatment of types of causality unity above – as its starting point.
+BFO does not yet incorporate a theory of causality, though it is presumed that any such theory will take such process pairs – alongside our treatment of types of causality unity above – as its starting point.]

 Diseases are dispositions according to OGMS [27].
 We are referring to dispositions also when we consider genetic and other risk factors for specific diseases.
 The latter are predispositions to disease – in other words they are dispositions to acquire certain further dispositions.
 The realization of such a predisposition consists in processes which change the physical makeup of its bearer in such a way that parts of this bearer then serve as the material basis for a disease.

 Function

 a(function)[Elucidation: A function is a disposition that exists in virtue of the bearer’s physical make-up and this physical make-up is something the bearer possesses because it came into being, either through evolution (in the case of natural biological entities) or through intentional design (in the case of artifacts), in order to realize processes of a certain sort.
-[064-001]] annotation visible
+[064-001]]